 We may be over 100 years old but our education outlook and facilities are right in the middle of the 21st century.
 We nurture our pupils whilst providing a personalised challenging and exciting curriculum for all children which leaves them leaving Crossley Hall as well rounded citizens, equipped for Secondary School and life beyond.

 As soon as children are born in Fairweather Green we start our contact with families through our thriving Children's Centre.
 Here parents can access health care services, information on parenting, baby yoga, and Stay and Play Sessions.
-At the age of three, children join our Nursery which provides them with a high quality, play based curriculum, rich in language and experimental learning.
+At the age of two, children join our new CHIp'S Nursery which provides them with a high quality, play based curriculum, rich in language and experimental learning and ready for Nursery at the age of three.
 This continues through Reception and Year One where we continue our play based approach to learning.
 In this way we ensure all children develop the correct disposition and attitudes to learning and school.

 At Key Stage 1 our children achieve above National Average in all subjects and the children begin their journey through the National Curriculum.

 The curriculum in Key Stage 2 encompasses a wide range of subjects which we teach in a thematic approach.
 This means that each year group has 'Topics' based on local, national and international themes.

 Tied into this curriculum we have a huge range of school visits.
 Destinations have included: Canon Hall, Ingleborough Hall, Buckden House, York, London, Bradford Industrial Museum, Doe Park Headingly Cricket Ground and The National Media Museum.

 We are regular entrants to the Maths in Motion race car challenge and the annual Digital Animation competition.